Reasons to Have a Doula or Midwife for Your Birth

-Father’s Day 2018 is rapidly approaching on Sunday, June 17th.
+Father’s Day is Sunday, June 17th.
 While it’s a day to celebrate fathers and fathers-to-be, it can serve as another reminder of their struggles with infertility.
 If you are coping with infertility, it may seem hard to get through this popular holiday.
 Here, we will share some tips for men on how to approach this Father’s Day and how to positively go through the journey they have ahead of them.

 Taking care of yourself is the most important thing you can do when coping with infertility.
 When you’re going through hard times, it’s easy to overlook the basics of getting proper sleep, diet, and exercise.
 This Father’s Day, keep moving.
 Exercise boosts your serotonin levels, sending “feel good” vibes to your brain.
 Obtaining enough sleep and having a healthy, nutrient-rich diet allows your body a chance to properly repair itself.
 Another crucial part of self care is being kind to yourself.
 Despite what the devil on your shoulder may tell you, infertility does not define who you are.
 Although it may not seem like it at times, this is all temporary.
 Hold steadfast onto your passions and things that give you a greater sense of purpose.
 Find a hobby.
 Learn something new.
 Do something!
 If you allow it, this experience can transform your pain, and your life, for the better.